tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 network infrastructure.
 Such network slices can be offered to customers or used internally by the Service Provider to facilitate or enhance their service offerings.
 A Service Provider can also use network slicing to structure and organize the elements of its infrastructure.
-This document introduces the notion of a slice policy and discusses how a Service Provider can realize network slicing in IP/MPLS networks by applying the policy to one or more network slices.
+This document provides a path control technology agnostic solution that a Service Provider can deploy to realize network slicing in IP/MPLS networks.

-When logical networks representing network slices are realized on top of a shared physical network, it is important to steer traffic on the specific network resources allocated for the network slice.
-In packet networks, the packets that traverse a specific network slice MAY be identified by one or more specific fields carried within the packet.
-A slice policy ingress boundary node populates the respective field(s) in packets that enter a network slice to allow interior slice policy nodes to identity those packets and apply the specific Per Hop Behavior (PHB) that is associated with the slice policy.
-The PHB defines the scheduling treatment and, in some cases, the packet drop probability.
+The definition of network slice for use within the IETF and the characteristics of IETF network slice are specified in
+{{?I-D.nsdt-teas-ietf-network-slice-definition}}.
+A framework for reusing IETF VPN and traffic-engineering technologies to realize IETF network slices is discussed  in {{?I-D.nsdt-teas-ns-framework}}.
+These documents also discuss the function of an IETF Network Slice Controller and the requirements on its northbound and southbound interfaces.

+This document introduces the notion of a slice aggregate which comprises of one of more IETF network slice traffic streams.
+It discusses how a slice policy can be used to realize a slice aggregate by instantiating specific control plane and data plane behaviors on select topological elements in packet networks.
+The onus is on the IETF Network Slice Controller to maintain the mapping between a slice aggregate and one or more IETF network slices.
+The mechanisms used by the controller to determine the mapping are outside the scope of this document.
+The focus of this document is on mechanisms that come into play at the device and the network resource level for catering to network slicing requirements in packet networks.

 In a Differentiated Service (Diffserv) domain {{?RFC2475}}, packets requiring the same forwarding treatment (scheduling and drop policy) are classified and marked with a Class Selector (CS) at domain ingress nodes.
 At transit nodes, the CS field inside the packet is inspected to determine the specific forwarding treatment to be applied before the packet is forwarded further.
-Similar principles can be adopted to realize network slicing.
+Similar principles are adopted by this document to realize network slicing.

-Multiple network slices can be realized on top of a shared physical infrastructure network.
-The realization of a single network slice may also involve carrying multiple forwarding treatments or Diffserv classes over the same logical network.
-The solution for realizing network slicing in IP/MPLS networks that is proposed in this document makes use of slice policies to properly place paths and provide the respective treatment of traffic.
+When logical networks representing slice aggregates are realized on top of a shared physical network infrastructure, it is important to steer traffic on the specific network resources allocated for the slice aggregate.
+In packet networks, the packets that traverse a specific slice aggregate MAY be identified by one or more specific fields carried within the packet.
+A slice policy ingress boundary node populates the respective field(s) in packets that enter a slice aggregate to allow interior slice policy nodes to identity those packets and apply the specific Per Hop Behavior (PHB) that is associated with the slice aggregate.
+The PHB defines the scheduling treatment and, in some cases, the packet drop probability.

-The traffic associated with the slice policy may be marked at slice policy ingress boundary nodes with a Slice policy Selector (SS) to allow routers to apply a specific forwarding treatment that guarantees the respective Service Level Agreements (SLAs).
-The traffic may further carry a Diffserv CS to allow differentiation of forwarding treatments for packets associated with the same slice policy.
+The slice aggregate traffic may be marked at slice policy ingress boundary nodes with a Slice aggregate Selector (SS) to allow routers to apply a specific forwarding treatment that guarantees the respective Service Level Agreements (SLAs).
+The slice aggregate traffic may further carry a Diffserv CS to allow differentiation of forwarding treatments for packets within a slice aggregate.

-For example, when using MPLS as a dataplane, it is possible to identify packets belonging to the same slice policy by carrying a global MPLS SS Label (SSL) in the MPLS label stack that identifies the slice policy in each packet.
+For example, when using MPLS as a dataplane, it is possible to identify packets belonging to the same slice aggregate by carrying a global MPLS SS Label (SSL) in the MPLS label stack that identifies the slice aggregate in each packet.
-Additional Diffserv classification may be indicated in the MPLS Traffic Class (TC) bits of the SSL to allow further differentiation of forwarding treatments for traffic traversing the same slice policy network resources.
+Additional Diffserv classification may be indicated in the MPLS Traffic Class (TC) bits of the SSL to allow further differentiation of forwarding treatments for traffic traversing the same slice aggregate network resources.

+This document covers different modes of slice policy and discusses how each slice policy mode can ensure proper placement of slice aggregate paths and respective treatment of slice aggregate traffic.

 ## Terminology